-State Cost (Savings) = 1-2 Biennium Biennium
+State Cost (Savings) = 1-2 Bienni um Biennium

 Dollars in Thousands FY2023 FY2024 FY2025 FY2026 FY2027

 Total - - - - -

 Bier nnial Total - -

-1 - Expenditures, Absorbed Costs, Trar sfers Out
+1 - Expenditures, Absorbed Costs, Trans sfers Out

 Total - - - - -

 Bier nnial Total - -

 2 - Revenues, Transfers In

 Total - - - - -

 Bier nnial Total - -

 This bill establishes a Family and Medical Benefit Insurance Program to be administered by the Department of Employment and Economic Development (DEED).
 The bill outlines administration, eligibility, benefits, definitions, and other provisions.
-Article 1, Section 20 of the bill requires that DEED withhold on benefits by if they are determined to be subject to federal income tax by the IRS and elected by the applicant.
+In section 20, the bill requires that DEED withhold on benefits by if they are determined to be subject to federal income tax by the IRS and elected by the applicant.
 No sections of the bill indicate any direct interaction with the Department of Revenue.

 If benefits provided as a result of this bill are determined to be subject to federal income tax by the IRS and elected by the applicant, withholding will be required.
-Article 1, Section 20 of the bill requires the Department of Employment and Economic Development (DEED) to withhold on benefits if they are determined to be subject to federal income tax by the IRS and elected by the applicant.
+Section 20 of the bill requires the Department of Employment and Economic Development (DEED) to withhold on benefits if they are determined to be subject to federal income tax by the IRS and elected by the applicant.
 The Department of Revenue anticipates no impact as a result of this bill.